 I feel my UCTD is mostly under control - But its not stable - my hands still swell up some mornings.
 For the past 2+ weeks my ankles are painful in the evenings and some nights keep me awake.

-My routine with medication is now - I take methotrexate each week, hydroxychloroquine (HCQ) daily.
+My routine with medication is now - I take methotrexate (MTX) each week, Hydroxychloroquine (HCQ) daily.
 I feel I need to explore other combinations of treatment to see what helps.
 I take analgesics as needed (stopping naproxen cause I think it gave me an ulcer).
-I’m off the steroids and don’t hope to stay off them for a while.
+I’m off the steroids and hope to stay off them for a while.